New Zealand Cadet Forces: Headquarters

 Personnel selected for either an Area or National Warrant Officer position are appointed for a two-year period.

 Branches

 The Cadet Forces is made up of three branches or corps.
 Each corps is modelled on a corresponding branch of the NZDF: the Royal New Zealand Navy (RNZN), the New Zealand Army and the Royal New Zealand Air Force (RNZAF).

-Each corps has its own training curriculum, uniforms and organizational structures aligned with its parent regular force branch.
+Each corps has its own training curriculum, uniforms and organisational structures aligned with its parent regular force branch.